The Day After: Plot

 McCoy flees his now-empty silo, telling his fellow airmen the war is effectively over.
 A high-altitude nuclear explosion's EMP disables vehicles and destroys the power grid.
 Nuclear missiles rain across the region on both military and civilian targets.
-Kansas City's last minutes are frantic.
-Bruce, Marilyn Oakes, the Hendrys, and McCoy's family are among the thousands of people incinerated, while the young Danny Dahlberg is flash-blinded by a nuclear detonation many miles away.
+Kansas City's last minutes are frantic; panicked crowds flood the streets, and cars jam the highways out of the city.
+As the Soviet missiles arrive, nuclear blasts completely destroy Kansas City and numerous places nearby: Bruce, Helen and Marilyn Oakes, the Hendrys, and McCoy's family are among the many thousands of people incinerated, while the young Danny Dahlberg is flash-blinded by a nuclear detonation many miles away.
 Dr. Oakes, stranded on the highway, walks to University Hospital at Lawrence, takes charge, and begins treating patients.
-Klein finds the Dahlberg home and begs for refuge in the family's basement.
+Klein finds the Dahlberg home and begs for refuge in the family's basement, which is granted.

 Oakes receives fallout reports by shortwave from KU professor Joe Huxley in the science building: travel outdoors is fatal.
 Patients continue to come and supplies dwindle.
 Delirious after days in the basement shelter, Denise runs outside; Klein retrieves her, but both are exposed to the thick radioactive dust.
 McCoy heads towards Sedalia until he learns of its destruction from passing refugees.
 He befriends a mute man and travels to the hospital, where he dies of radiation poisoning.
 Oakes bonds with Nurse Nancy Bauer, who later dies of meningitis, and a pregnant woman pleads with him to tell her she's wrong to be hopeless.

 In a radio speech, the U.S. President announces a ceasefire, promises relief, and stresses no surrender and a reliance on American principles, set to shots of filthy, listless, or dead Americans among the ruins.
-Attempts at aid from the National Guard and infrastructural redevelopment prove fruitless, and summary executions become commonplace.
+Attempts at aid from the National Guard and infrastructural redevelopment prove fruitless, and summary executions for looting and other offenses become commonplace.
 Jim Dahlberg (and, it is implied, his remaining family) is eventually killed by squatters, while Denise, Klein, and Oakes are wasting away from radiation sickness.
 Returning to an irradiated Kansas City to see his old home one last time, Oakes witnesses National Guardsmen blindfolding and executing looters.
 He finds squatters in the ruins of his home and attempts to drive them off, but is instead offered food.
 Oakes collapses and weeps, and one of the squatters comforts him.
 The film ends with an overlying audio clip of Huxley's voice on the radio as the screen fades to black, asking if anybody can still hear him, only to be met with silence until the credits, as a Morse code signal transmits a single message to the viewer: M-A-D.